profsmith89/ctps/_sources/chap07.md

 The range of these two representations is impressive.
 While the single-precision representation can't represent the estimated number of atoms in the known universe, which somewhere between `10**78` and `10**82`, the double-precision representation with a maximum base-10 exponent of 308 easily can.
 You can also measure things as microscopically small as this maximum number is astronomically large.

+## Precision

-**Precision.** But what about precision?
+But what about precision?
 In base 10, we understand the fractional part of a real number as the group of digits to the right of the decimal point.
 The value of each of these digits to the total fraction is the digit multiplied by `10**-m`, where `m` is 1 for the digit immediately to the right of the decimal point, 2 for the next digit to the right, and so forth.

 This is that expansion for the decimal fraction 0.574: